unbounded-tech/kubernetes-aws/README.md

 Get root or admin access keys

-Save keys to `./keys/root-creds` in following format - .gitignore keys or add as meta project so keys are not checked in with this project!
+Save keys to `./creds/root-creds` in following format - .gitignore creds or add as meta project so keys are not checked in with this project!

 ```
 {